-When I was punctuating every night with a bottle or two of wine and 10 or 12 smokes I would often appease my own sense of doom with one of those standard rationalizations
+When I was punctuating every night with a bottle or two of wine and 10 or 12 cigarettes I would often appease my own sense of doom with one of those standard rationalizations

 “I’ll die in a car crash before the booze and smokes take me out… might as well enjoy life now !”

-“I’m as likely to get cancer from the plastic water bottle and my under arm deodorant “
+“I’m as likely to get cancer from the plastic water bottle and my under arm deodorant, might as well enjoy life now “

 I would wake up at 3 in the morning full of doubt, and shame, and fear.
 Doubt in my ability to ever rein it in.
 Shame that I’d gotten drunk again.
-Fear that I’d really done it this time, that I’d set the ball rolling and was facing cancer in of the liver/pancreases/lungs add your favorite organ oh yeah … breasts …
+Fear that I’d really done it this time, that I’d set the ball rolling and was facing cancer of the liver/pancreases/throat/lungs/breasts …

 Being a pro-active sort of person I’d get busy on my daily detox … exercise, water, green tea, papaya, avocado, grapefruit, red onions, beet root, garlic, etc etc

-That is commonly called denial because I had been proving to myself for many years that I couldn’t control how much I drank or smoked, and while one cigarette and 5 oz of wine each day would most likely have no more adverse health effect then the plastic in my water bottle or the air I breath, a bottle or two of wine a night, and a half pack of smokes was killing me body and soul.
+That routine is commonly called denial because I had been proving to myself for many years that I couldn’t control how much I drank or smoked, and while one cigarette and 5 oz of wine each day would most likely have no more adverse health effect then the plastic in my water bottle, the underarm deodorant, or the air I breath, a bottle or two of wine a night, and a half pack of cigarettes was killing me body and soul.

 It’s the soul part that is important here.

-I haven’t had a drop of alcohol in over three years and haven’t smoked in about 18 months but that doesn’t mean I won’t get cancer.
+I haven’t had a drop of alcohol in over four years and haven’t smoked in over two but that doesn’t mean I won’t get cancer.

-What it means is that I wake up every morning with peace of mind , hope, and the possibility of genuine joy.
+What it means is that I wake up every morning with peace of mind, with hope, and with the possibility of genuine joy.

 That is priceless.